Tackling IDFA Opt-Out With Contextual and Behavioral Targeting

 Update as of Feb 8, 2021: Apple’s AppTrackingTransparency (ATT) framework is expected to go live and be enforced in the upcoming public release of iOS 14 in March.

 The iOS 14 update is a progressive step the industry needs to take toward protecting the information of consumers.
-Our advocacy at Verve Group for more privacy-centered advertising is prominent.
+Our advocacy at Verve for more privacy-centered advertising is prominent.
 We’re members of the Prebid Mobile Committee, are taking part in IAB initiatives, and have built our own consent management platform (CMP) that publishers can leverage.

-Contextual Targeting: An Alternative to IDFA
+Contextual targeting: an alternative to IDFA

 Contextual audiences are built on the type of media or subject matter that a user digitally consumes at that moment, based on context and not the user’s identity.
 Looking at the web, contextual audiences are created there based on the content of the website and have been present on this platform for a while now.
 However, since content does not exist to such an extent in many mobile apps as it does on websites, targeting on mobile can be based on contextual parameters such as keywords, app category or location.
 See examples of contextual parameters in our audience builder SDK here.
 With this method of creating audiences, there is no need for user identity like the IDFA and hence, privacy prevails.